patr1ckk1m/IS445-545/Setpu_Dev_Tools.md

 Verify installation by `node --version`

 # 4. Fork and Edit

+## 4.1 Fork
+Fork the project https://github.com/csulbying/Sample_Start in your github account

+## 4.2 Clone
-Fork the project https://github.com/csulbying/Sample_Start and clone to your local computer.
+Colone the newly forked project to your local computer.

+## 4.3 Edit
-Edit the `{Project-Root}/website/index.html` to change `James Bond` to your firstname and your last name.
+Use Visual Studio Code (or your favorite editor such as WebStorm) to edit the `{Project-Root}/website/index.html` to change `James Bond` to your firstname and your last name.
 The `{Project-Root}` means your local project root folder.
 It should be the `Sample_Start` folder in the folder that you clone the repository.

+## 4.4.
+Install Dependencies and Run Locally
 In the `{Project-Root}` folder, run `npm install` to install dependencies.
 Run `npm start` to start the application.
 Then open your broser, check the output in `http://localhost:3377/`.

 # 5. Create Google Cloud Platform Account